Food Literacy

 Winnipeg, MB

-Nüton is a team of registered dietitians committed to teaching food literacy and eating competence.
+Nüton is a team of registered dieticians committed to teaching food literacy and eating competence.
 They provide nutrition programs and workshops that focus on knowledge, skills, and positive perspective to make food choices.
 With several opportunities to learn and taste, Nüton offers a variety of classroom experiences for K–12 students.
 Programs include SUPERCHEF, where younger students can learn about healthy eating by making and sampling fun age-appropriate recipes.
 For Grade 4 classes, Cooking Quest challenges students to conquer quests, prepare dishes, and earn cash donations for school feeding programs.